Regency Act 1830

-The Regency Act 1830 (1 Will.4 c.2) was an Act of the Parliament of the United Kingdom passed to cater for the event that King William IV died while the next person in line to the throne was not yet aged 18.
+The Regency Act 1830 (1 Will.
+4. c.
+2) was an Act of the Parliament of the United Kingdom passed to provide for the event that King William IV died while the next person in line to the throne was not yet aged 18.
 It provided for a regency until the new monarch reached the age of 18, and also would have enabled a posthumous child of King William IV to replace Queen Victoria on the throne.
-However, the Act never came into force, because William was not survived by a legitimate child and Victoria became queen at the age of 18 in 1837.
+However, the Act never came into force, because William was not survived by a legitimate child, and Victoria became queen in 1837 a few weeks after turning 18.

 Reason for the Act

 When William IV became king in June 1830 he had no legitimate children who could inherit the throne on his death.
 Aged 64, he was then the oldest person to ascend the British, English, Scottish or Irish thrones.
 His next younger brother, Prince Edward, had died in 1820 and so the next person in line to the throne was Edward's 11-year-old daughter, Princess Victoria.
-Therefore, it was necessary to pass a law to provide for the government of the United Kingdom in case Victoria became queen while still under age, or in case William had a child who ascended while under 18.
+Therefore, it was necessary to pass a law to provide for the government of the United Kingdom in case Victoria became queen while still underage, or in case William had a child who succeeded to the throne before turning 18.
 Parliament also decided to clarify the law about what would happen if William's wife, Queen Adelaide, gave birth to his child after he died and Victoria had already become queen.

 Provisions of the Act

 Summary

 The Act stated that if Victoria became queen while still a minor, then her mother, the Duchess of Kent, would become regent until Victoria was 18.
 However, if William had a legitimate son or daughter then that person would become king or queen instead of Victoria, and the child's mother, Queen Adelaide, would be regent.
 In either case, whoever was regent would exercise all the powers of the monarchy, except that the regent was prohibited from giving royal assent to a bill to change the line of succession to the throne, or a bill to repeal or alter the Act of Uniformity 1662 or the Protestant Religion and Presbyterian Church Act 1707.

-If William's wife, Queen Adelaide, was pregnant at the time of William's death and subsquently gave birth to a living child, the Act stipulated that William's child was to immediately and automatically become monarch, replacing Victoria.
+If William's wife, Queen Adelaide, was pregnant at the time of William's death and subsequently gave birth to a living child, the Act stipulated that William's child was to immediately and automatically become monarch, replacing Victoria.
 If this happened then Adelaide would become regent until the child was 18.

 Whoever was monarch was prohibited from marrying without the regent's permission until they were 18.
 Anyone who married the monarch without permission, or who assisted in the marriage, would be guilty of high treason.

 If the regent married a Catholic, married a foreigner without permission, or left the United Kingdom, then she would forfeit her office.